Shockoe Hill African Burying Ground

 That momentum continued to the end of 2022, when Mayor Stoney introduced a city ordinance to accept two parcels totalling 1.5 acres along Seventh Street — within the historic boundaries of the burying ground — offered by their current private owner “for the purpose of a connector between the Shockoe Hill Burying Ground Historic District and the proposed Enslaved African Heritage Campus in the city of Richmond.”

-So the city and the broader community now turn toward the challenge of memorialization.
+So the city and the broader community now turn toward the challenge of memorialization, while the struggle for the site’s recognition continues.

 Livi Booker reads the state historic highway marker text at its unveiling on June 12, 2022